instana/content/ibmmq/README.md

 ## Usage of the IBM MQ connection test tool

-- You need to export the `JAVA_HOME` before you use the IBM MQ connection test tool.
+- You need to export the `JAVA_HOME` environment variable before you use the IBM MQ connection test tool.

 - You can obtain the usage with the command: